anselmpaul/SterniBingo/README.md

 * add some sweet ANIMATIONS
 * handle corner cases: double bingo for one cap
 * better readme for when i return to this project in a year
 * improve the first run experience
+* improve display of "meine kronkorken"
+* add some data science